anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 required to integrate kubelet with a container runtime is not part of the kubelet itself (i.e. if a new container runtime is needed and it uses CRI, it will work with kubelet).
-Examples of this type of runtime include containerd (with cri plugin) and cri-o, which is built specifically to work with Kubernetes.
+Examples of this type of runtime include containerd (with CRI plugin) and cri-o, which is built specifically to work with Kubernetes.

 To fullfill `req.inf.vir.01` the architecture should support a container runtime